open-compensation-token-license/license-token-website/wikisrc/axie-infinity-s-blockchain-for-open-source-funding.md

 ### Smart Contracts and NFTs

 Smart contracts handle the automated execution of agreements and transactions in Axie Infinity.
 These contracts govern various in-game activities, from the sale of Axies to the distribution of earnings, ensuring transparency and security.
 Axies are represented as non-fungible tokens (NFTs), each with unique attributes and verifiable ownership on the blockchain, making them tradable assets in the open market.
+For more on NFTs, see [What Are NFTs](https://www.license-token.com/wiki/what-are-nf-ts).

 ## Axie Infinity’s Economic Model